LaunchCodeEducation/lchs/src/chapters/dictionaries/project.rst

    Prompt the user to fill in the Mad-Lib blanks.

 The first line in the ``prompt_user_for_words`` function creates a copy of the dictionary you built in part 2.
-Now you need to add a loop to replace the values in the collection with player-supplied words.
+You need to add a loop to replace the values in the collection with player-supplied words.

 #.
 Set up a ``for`` loop to iterate through the keys in ``answers_dict``.
 #.
 Each time the loop repeats, prompt the player to supply one of the missing